Video Scheduler Internal Error is a result of the conflict between the Video Driver of your device and the recent updates of Windows 10.

 6. Then let the Disk Cleanup complete and then restart your PC to save changes.

 That’s all for today.
 The video scheduler internal error should be removed entirely by now.
 If you still experience the BSOD error, make sure to take your device for a check-up since it most probably will be the fault of a broken Device Driver Card.
+It might also be because of memory management error in Windows 10.
+You can use that fix in case these methods didn’t work.
 We hope it helped!